remarkjs/remark-lint/doc/rules.md

 ## `no-missing-blank-lines`

-Warn for missing blank lines before a block node.
+Warn when missing blank lines before a block node.

+This rule can be configured to allow tight list items without blank lines between their contents through `exceptTightLists: true` (default: false).

 When this rule is turned on, the following file `valid.md` is ok: